mitsram/base-test-framework/README.md

 # base-test-framework

-One framework for web and mobile (ios, android) automation testing using Selenium WebDriver and Appium.
+Base framework for web and mobile (ios, android) automation testing using Selenium WebDriver and Appium.